kkevlar/TSTL-Java/run-instructions-alpha.md

 ```
 Care!
 The commands above will break horribly if your working directory is not set the the root of the project folder in command line

+###Alternative TSTL loading:
+It might fix parsing problems or be more convienient to provide the absolute path to the .tstl source file as the first command line argument when running TstlParser.
+This path will bypass the need to search in the working directory for a .tstl file.

-Happy testing!
-Please report any bugs under "issues" in GitHub
+**Happy testing!
+Please report any bugs under "issues" in GitHub**